Mahavir Prasad Dwivedi: Career

-In 1903, Dwivedi joined the Hindi monthly, Saraswati and was able to edit the journal with a knowledge of both classical and contemporary literature gained from his writing experiences.
-During his tenure as the editor (1903–20), Saraswati became most popular Hindi magazine.
+In 1903, Dwivedi joined the Hindi monthly journal, Saraswati and was able to edit the journal with a knowledge of both classical and contemporary literature gained from his writing experiences.
+During his tenure as the editor (1903–20), Saraswati became the most popular Hindi magazine.

 He was considered as the mentor of Maithili Sharan Gupt, another noted Hindi poet and writer.